Blue Theme Orange Theme Green Theme Red Theme

 • Active Directory DSA's connect to each other to perform replication using a proprietary remote procedure call interface.

-Active Directory data model is derived from the X.500 data model.
+The Active Directory data model is derived from the X.500 data model.
 The directory holds objects that represent things of various sorts, described by attributes.
 The universe of objects that can be stored in the directory is defined in the schema.
 For each object class, the schema defines what attributes an instance of the class must have, what additional attributes it may have, and what object class can be a parent of the current object class.

-Active Directory schema is implemented as a set of object class instances stored in the directory.
+The Active Directory schema is implemented as a set of object class instances stored in the directory.
 This is very different than many directories that have a schema but store it as a text file read at startup.
 Storing the schema in the directory has many advantages.
 For example, user applications can read it to discover what objects and properties are available.

 Interfaces for accessing the Active Directory:

-1. LDPA: The Lightweight Directory Access Protocol (LDAP) is a directory service protocol that runs on a layer above the TCP/IP stack, and provides a mechanism for connecting to, searching, and modifying Internet directories.
+1. LDPA: The Lightweight Directory Access Protocol (LDAP) is a directory service protocol that runs on a layer above the TCP/IP stack, and provides a mechanism for connecting to, searching, and modifying internet directories.
 The LDAP directory service is based on a client-server model.
 The function of LDAP is to allow access to an existing directory.
 The data model (data and namespace) of LDAP is similar to that of the X.500 OSI directory service, but with lower resource requirements due to its streamlined features.
-The associated LDAP API simplifies writing Internet directory service applications.
+The associated LDAP API simplifies writing internet directory service applications.

-2. ADSI: Active Directory Service Interfaces (ADSI) is a set of COM interfaces used to access the capabilities of directory services from different network providers in a distributed computing environment, to present a single set of directory service interfaces for managing network resources.
+2. ADSI: Active Directory Service Interfaces (ADSI) is a set of COM interfaces used to access the capabilities of directory services from various network providers in a distributed computing environment, to present a single set of directory service interfaces for managing network resources.
 Administrators and developers can use ADSI services to enumerate and manage the resources in a directory service, regardless of the network environment that contains the resource.

 3. System.DirectoryServices: System.DirectoryServices is a namespace in the .NET Framework that provides simple programming access to LDAP directories such as Active Directory.
 System.DirectoryServices is built on the Active Directory Service Interfaces (ADSI) API.